 That evening at camp we enjoyed a beautiful open-air candlelight dinner under bight stars and a full moon!
 Despite our best efforts, we finally succumbed to the nagging insects, moved away from the dining table, and spent the rest of the evening dancing and singing close to an insect-repelling campfire.

 The next morning it was sad saying goodbye to our gracious hosts, and I wished we had more time to spend there.
 During a leisurely drive to the airstrip we said farewell to the Delta and then boarded small airplanes for the flight back to Maun.

 Burglary and Fire

 After landing in Maun we made our way through the airport to where our guides were waiting.
 Their long faces alerted us that something was wrong.
 We listened carefully as they told us that vandals had burglarized the safari truck and our personal belongings.

 In the middle of the night burglars threw a metal garbage can through a truck window, cut locks off storage lockers, and made away with our stuff!
 While the burglary occurred, our guides were fast asleep in nearby lodges.
 The burglars stole laptop and tablet computers, cell phones, camera equipment, cash, clothes, food, drinks, and anything left in the truck.

 My possessions were in a bottom locker without a padlock.
-The lock I brought from the US was too big to fit the lockers, so I stored my belongings without locking them up.
+The lock I brought from the US didn’t fit the lockers, so I stored my belongings without locking them up.
 Shocked and bummed by the burglary, we left the airport and drove back to the lodge to prepare handwritten inventories of everything stored in the safari truck – #@!*…

 The guides contacted the Maun Police soon after discovering the burglary.
 The police advised them not to enter the truck, touch, or tamper with potential evidence until police arrived to investigate and take fingerprints.
 Six hours later, the police still had not appeared!